NMR

 September 2-4, 2023, Rhodes, Greece

-Co-located with KR 2023
+Co-located with KR 2023 and DL 2023

 NMR is the premier forum for results in the area of Nonmonotonic Reasoning.
 Its aim is to bring together active researchers in this broad field within knowledge representation and reasoning (KR), including belief revision, uncertain reasoning, reasoning about actions, planning, logic programming, preferences, argumentation, causality, and many other related topics including systems and applications.
 Visit also the general NMR webpage.